-- The blower in this operation must always wear a NIOSH approved dust respirator (certified N95 or greater).
-See OSHA's Respiratory Protection Standard. - Other exposed workers who are in the immediate area when SVF is being applied to a cavity should wear a NIOSH approved respirator.
+- It is recommended that the blower in this operation wear a NIOSH approved dust respirator (certified N95 or greater).
+See OSHA's Respiratory Protection Standard. - It is recommended that other exposed workers who are in the immediate area when SVF is being applied to a cavity wear a NIOSH approved respirator.

-Batt, Blanket and Roll Insulation:
+Batt.
+Blanket and Roll Insulation:

-- Where possible, avoid tearing or ripping the product by hand.
+- It is recommended that where possible, avoid tearing or ripping the product by hand.
 The materials should be cut with a sharp knife. - Workers installing batts overhead should wear appropriate personal protection equipment.